-Australian National Accounts, Financial Accounts statistics are produced using information from a wide range of data sources.
+Australian National Accounts: Finance and Wealth statistics are produced using information from a wide range of data sources.
 These include administrative data from various government organisations and ABS survey data.
 Typically, administrative data are collected for reasons other than statistical analysis, such as administration and enforcement of government policy.
 Data are extensively analysed by the ABS to ensure they are of appropriate quality for inclusion in ABS statistics.

 For information on the institutional environment of the Australian Bureau of Statistics (ABS), including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, please see ABS Institutional Environment.

 The standards governing national accounts are agreed internationally and detailed in the "System of National Accounts 2008" (2008 SNA).
 2008 SNA is endorsed by the five major international economic organisations: the United Nations, the International Monetary Fund, the OECD, the World Bank and the European Commission.
 The current complete version of 2008 SNA is available on–line: http://unstats.un.org/unsd/nationalaccount/sna2008.asp